Andre Hasanally: Career

 Born in Waltham Forest, London, Hasanally joined the Academy at Colchester United in 2013 at the age of eleven years old.

 Hasanally made his professional debut for Colchester on 3 August 2019, coming on as a substitute for Courtney Senior in the 82nd-minute of Colchester's 1–1 League Two draw with Port Vale.

 Hasanally signed his first professional contract on 30 August 2019, agreeing a three-year deal until June 2022.

 For the 2020–21 season, Hasanally made appearances on loan for Maldon & Tiptree.
 He made his debut on 6 October in the Jammers' 1–0 win against Canvey Island.

 Having not played all season for Colchester in the 2021–22 season, he was loaned out in February 2022 to Isthmian League North Division side Felixstowe & Walton United on loan until the end of the campaign, helping the club into the play-off semi-finals.
 He was released by Colchester at the end of the season.

 On 22 July 2022, Hasanally joined Northern Premier League Division One Midlands club St Neots Town.
+In November 2022, he returned to Felixstowe & Walton United on a permanent basis having previously spent time with the club on loan.
+Having joined Maldon & Tiptree ahead of the 2023–24 season, Hasanally returned to second-placed Felixstowe & Walton United in February 2024.